 There are many reasons why Junoon is one of my favorite restaurants – excellent food, beautifully designed interiors, exceptional service – and I can say that when you visit you will be treated to all of these things equally in the Patiala Lounge as you will in the main space of the restaurant.
 Maybe I’ll see you there.

-Update August 20th, 2021: Patiala Lounge at Junoon Restaurant has closed, but the restaurant remains and is located at 19 W. 24th St., New York, NY, 10010 (Between 5th and 6th Avenues).
+Update August 20th, 2021: While Patiala Lounge at Junoon Restaurant has closed, the restaurant remains and is located at 19 W. 24th St., New York, NY, 10010 (Between 5th and 6th Avenues).
 I would recommend that you phone 212-490-2100 for reservations!
 The extensive menu can be viewed at their website at Junoon NYC.